 When we begin cooking from scratch, it’s common to buy plastic containers, plastic wrap, and plastic bags to store the goods.
+Learn how to ditch those kitchen disposables here.
 You don’t need to store your food in plastic – these are my five favourite alternatives.

 Many municipalities throughout North America now have city compost pickups, which is great!
 If that’s not an option where you live, start composting in your backyard.
 If you don’t have an outdoor space you can have a worm compost on your balcony.